audioxide/data/data/posts/20210116-listening-parties-shame-drunk-tank-pink.md

 Drumming is great so far, quite unorthodox in places

 **Andrew**
-In fact I think the kick is thumping on the right every phrase or so.
-Stonking final section to this track too
+In fact I think the kick is thumping on the right every phrase or so Stonking final section to this track too

 **André**
 This would go down very well live

 **Andrew**
-I was _just_ about to say that.
+I was _just_ about to say that

 ## “Snow Day”

 **André**
 I love this track.
-Really got my attention straight away.
+Really got my attention straight away

 **Andrew**
 I've purposely left even the singles unlistened to